buttercup/buttercup-desktop/README.md

 We provide an **AppImage** build for Linux, because it is the most desirable format for us to release.
 AppImages support auto-updating, a crucial feature (we feel) for a security application.
 The other build types do not.

 We won't be supporting formats like Snapcraft, deb or rpm images as they do not align with our requirements.
 Issues requesting these formats will be closed immediately.
 Discussion on topics like this should be started on other social channels.

+## Notes and Caveats

+ * ¹ External services like Nextcloud and ownCloud must be configured correctly to support access via the web (using WebDAV).
+CORS must permit access from any source.